 (3) Regular check-in with the African and European faculty on program outcomes and sustainability.
 They will encourage publication of these Implementation Science experiences, which will facilitate further development of sickle cell programs in sub-Saharan Africa.

-Funder – Medical University South Carolina (Prime sponsor: NIH)
+Funder – The University of Alabama at Birmingham (Prime sponsor: NIH)

 Title – DISPLACE

 Abstract: DISPLACE is a national, 28-site study, looking at what keeps some children from getting transcranial Doppler exams.
 Strokes are a common concern for people with sickle cell disease.
 Sickle cells are misshaped red blood cells that don’t flow easily in the body.
 They can clump up in brain arteries, damaging the walls of blood vessels and leading to strokes.
 A transcranial Doppler, or TCD, measures how quickly blood is flowing through vessels in the brain.
 If we do a TCD and it’s abnormal, you can start transfusion therapy and prevent stroke.
 Why doesn’t every child with sickle disease get transcranial Doppler screening as often as needed?
 That’s what the study will find out.